anlsys/libnrm/README.md

 # NRM

-The Argo Node Resource Manager (NRM) is a sub-node compute-resource manager, capable of:
+The Argo Node Resource Manager (NRM) is a node-level resource manager, a user-space software infrastructure to:
-- Measuring application progress and performance
+- Monitor application performance, resource usage
-- Provisioning hardware threads, memory, GPUs, and power.
+- Act on a variety of control interfaces to improve performance/efficiency

-NRM is shipped as `libnrm`, and includes:
+This repository includes:

-- The `nrmd` daemon
+- The `nrmd` daemon, a user-space program that centralizes information about the system
-- The `nrmc` command-line client
+- The `nrmc` command-line client, to query the daemon, listen to event, trigger actions
-- The `libnrm` API for  C/C++ application and utility instrumentation
+- The CLI client is a direct utilization of the `libnrm` libraty, a C API for instrumenting applications, and to communicate with the NRM infrastructure.

-Client Python bindings are under active development.
+Various other binaries and libraries are provided, each to provide NRM with additional monitoring capabilies (sensors) or control capabilities (actuators).

 ## Installation